vic-lee/os-notes/3____MemoryManagement.md

   - the second hand is for ***PRA***
     - the likelihood of encountering a clean page increases b/c of paging daemon —> faster eviction

-## Implementation issues for demand paging system
+## Implementation issues for demand paging systems

 ### OS involvement w/ Demand Paging